Divakardii/jenkins-file/README.md

-This is my first deployment
+This is my first try to do the automation